nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there are any doubts about which element to use and there are no further instructions available in the Editing Instructions, Suppliers are required to contact the Ordering Agency.

-If headings in text boxes can be seen as part of the hierarchical heading structure of the book, they should be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text and included in the navigation document.
+If headings in text boxes can be seen as part of the hierarchical heading structure of the book, they should be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text, and should be included in the navigation document.

 Structurally insignificant headings should be marked up with `<h[x]>` with the attribute `class="no-toc"`, or, for instance if they are often repeated, marked up as `<p class="faux-hd">`.
 Both of these options must only be used if specific instructions are given by the Ordering Agency.